deepankar95/deepankar95/README.md

 - 👀 I’m interested in programming
 - 🌱 I’m currently learning Golang
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me via instagram - @swagyboyhoney
+- 📫 How to reach me via instagram - @deepankar_9512

 <!---
 deepankar95/deepankar95 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.